 A person who:

-- Lives in a nursing home and has income below $2,349 per month, or
+- Lives in a medical institution, like a nursing home, and has income below $2,349 per month, or

 - Gets other long term care services that TennCare pays for